 Section 472.
-The object of a maritime inquiry is to obtain information as soon as possible on the factual circumstances surrounding accidents, death or personal injury, including information on circumstances of significance for assessment hereof.
+The object of a maritime inquiry is to obtain information as soon as possible on the factual circumstances surrounding accidents, death, or personal injury, including information on circumstances of significance for assessment of public matters or civil liability, for assessment of the seaworthiness of the ship, or for safety at sea.